These are the bikeshare rules and policies.

 Lost or Stolen Bicycles

 If a CAB Bicycle goes missing or is stolen while it is in your care, please let us know as soon as possible by calling 519-743-1151 ext.
-172 during business hours, or 519-502-0454 after hours.
+172 during business hours, or the emergency number (bottom of the page) after hours.
 We also ask you to help us by covering the bicycle replacement cost of $477.

 If it is not realistic for you to cover the entire replacement cost of the bike, please let us know during your membership orientation so that we can think through some options.